xuan25/TrueGearCLI/doc/ble_protocol.md

 |   0xF   |                                                               |
 |=========================================================================|

 intensity_mode values:
     0x01 = Const + not keep
     0x02 = Fade / FadeInAndOut + not keep
     0x03 = Const + keep
     0x04 = Fade / FadeInAndOut + keep

 register_id:
-    if the effect is not with keep mode, use 0 as id if the effect is with keep mode
+    If the effect is not in keep mode, use 0 as the id.
+    If the effect is in keep mode.
-    Note: the usage of register_id on the device-side is not clear yet
+    Note: The usage of register_id on the device side is not yet clear.

 dot_group values:
-    each dot group is a short (2 bytes) representing 16 dots maximum each bit in the short represents whether a dot is activated (1) or not (0) the most significant bit (1<<15) represents the first dot in the group (top-left) the dots are enumerated from top-left to bottom-right, y first enumeration for front dots, we view the device from the front side (mirrored from actual positions) for back dots, we view the device from the back side (normal positions)
+    Each dot group is a short (2 bytes) representing up to 16 dots.
+    Each bit in the short represents whether a dot is activated (1) or not (0).
+    The most significant bit (1<<15) represents the first dot in the group (top-left).
+    The dots are enumerated from top-left to bottom-right, y-first enumeration.
+    For front dots, view the device from the front side (mirrored from actual positions).
+    For back dots, view the device from the back side (normal positions).

 ```

-## Exmples
+## Examples

 ```
 Connected